Mary (Nabokov novel): Reception

 The novel was initially well-received in the 1920s for its inventive structure and vivid descriptions of pre-Revolutionary Russia.
 Among contemporary critics however, it is generally viewed as an early, relatively juvenile work of Nabokov, written at a time before he came into his own as an author.
 Nabokov himself seemed to share the same opinion, at least on a technical level, as he notes its "flaws, the artifacts of innocence and inexperience".
 Furthermore, Nabokov's decision to translate and publish Mary in English last out of all his Russian novels perhaps is an indication of his opinion on its quality (the Russian works which he held in most esteem, such as Invitation to a Beheading and The Defense, were translated and published into English decades earlier).
 Yet the author seemed to also have a softer side for his first novel, "confessing to the sentimental stab of [his] attachment" to it.

+Martin Amis, on the other hand, when appraising Nabokov's oeuvre, claimed Mary was one of his best works, calling it a "little beauty."